With their long and curly coat, Texel guinea pigs are definitely one of the cutest and most unique guinea pig breeds you

-Texel guinea pigs are such an unique and striking breed of guinea pig, so I fully recommend getting a pair if you’re thinking of owning a guinea pig.
+Texel cavies are such a unique and striking breed of guinea pig, so I fully recommend getting a pair if you’re thinking of owning a guinea pig.

-Like with any pet, make sure your schedule aligns with the care needs of a Texel guinea pig.
+Like with any pet, make sure your schedule aligns with the Texel guinea pig care needs.

-They require a bit more upkeep and care than other guinea pig breeds due to their long curly coat, which requires brushing every day.
+They require a bit more upkeep and care than other guinea pig breeds due to their long and curly coat, which requires brushing every day.

 I hope I helped you learn more about the Texel guinea pig, but let me know if there’s anything I’ve missed that you’re still unsure of!
 And, if you have any photos of your guinea pigs, I’d love to see them on our social media platforms.

 If you’re after more helpful tips and tricks on caring for guinea pigs, then take a look at some of our other in depth care and product review guides, such as this cavy carrier review.